scdenney/ba3_text_as_data/syllabus/syllabus.md

 Each week lists required **Orange Data Mining Tutorials**.
 - These tutorials are **required viewing before class**.
 - They are short (≈5–10 minutes each) and introduce the widgets you will use hands-on.
-- Watching them in advance will free up class time for applying methods to Korean corpora.
+- Watching them in advance will free up class time and have you better prepared for applying methods to Korean corpora.

 👉 Tutorials (to watch before class) are available here: [Orange Data Mining Tutorials (YouTube Playlist)](https://www.youtube.com/playlist?list=PLmNPvQr9Tf-ZSDLwOzxpvY-HrE0yv-8Fy)